paul-grassi/800-63-3/sp800-63c/sec7_security.md

 	1. The assertion may be sent over a protected session to an authenticated RP.
-Note that, in order to protect assertions against both disclosure and manufacture/modification using a protected session, both the RP and the Verifier need to be validated.
+Note that, in order to protect assertions against both disclosure and manufacture/modification using a protected session, both the RP and the verifier need to be validated.

 	2. Assertions may signed by the verifier and encrypted for a specific RP.
 It should be